Appendix I: Identifying the Scholarly Literature

 dealing with specific topics relating to international affairs and

-Finally, if you are interested in one of the many topics covered by the Digital National Security Archive (described in Appendix II), click the link for “bibliography” on the homepage, then check the title of the collection you’re interested in.
+Finally, if you are interested in one of the many topics covered by the Digital National Security Archive (described in Appendix II), click the link for “browse” on the homepage, then click the link for “bibliographies” and select the particular collection you’re interested in.
 The bibliography linked to the Kissinger Transcripts collection, for example, includes 60 titles.

 There are also a couple of encyclopedias you might find useful: